-Other Matters (17 of 18) Response Program Title THE COOLEST PLACES ON EARTH Origination Network Days/Times Program Regularly Scheduled Sundays at 10:30am on KAIL's digital sub-channel, 7.3.
-Total times aired at regularly scheduled time 14 Length of Program 30 mins Age of Target Child Audience from 13 years to 16 years Describe the educational and informational objective of the program and how it meets the definition of Core Programming.
-The Coolest Places on Earth is an educational and informative half-hour, E/I program that takes young viewers on a journey of discovery to the most astonishing places on the planet - cities, festivals, landmarks and jaw-dropping works of nature - exploring each location's history and culture Each episode showcases three specific locations and delivers fast-paced, engaging information that's a perfect match for the 21st century learner.
-The series is packed with facts about history, geography, and culture.
-The goal of the series is to provide young viewers with the inspiration and information to better understand and appreciate the culturally and geographically diverse world around them.

-Other Matters (18 of 18) Response
+Other Matters (16 18) of Response

-Program Title HEROES AMONG US
+Program Title Thomas Edison's Secret Lab

 Origination Network

+Days/Times Progr Regularly Schedu

+Total times aired a regularly schedule time

+Length of Progran n 30 mins

+Age of Target Chi Audience from Id 8 years to 11 years

+Describe the educational and informational obje of the program an how it meets the definition of Core Programming.

+Other Matters (17 of 18) Response

+Program Title THE COOLEST PLACES ON EARTH

+Origination Network

+Days/Times Program Regularly Scheduled Sundays at 10:30am on KAIL's digital sub-channel, 7.3.

+Total times aired at regularly scheduled time 12

+Length of Program 30 mins

+Age of Target Child Audience from 13 years to 16 years

+Describe the educational and informational objective of the program and how it meetsThe Coolest Places on Earth is an educational and informative half-hour, E/I program the viewers on a journey of discovery to the most astonishing places on the planet - cities, for landmarks and jaw-dropping works of nature - exploring each location's history and cult episode showcases three specific locations and delivers fast-paced, engaging information match for the 21st century learner.
+The series is packed with facts about history, geogra the definition of Core Programming.Programming.

+Program Title HEROES AMONG US Origination Network

 Days/Times Program Regularly Scheduled Sundays at 11:00am & 11:30am (PT) on KAIL's digital sub-channel, 7.3.
-Total times aired at regularly scheduled time 28 Length of Program 30 mins Age of Target Child Audience from 13 years to 16 years Describe the educational the lives of others.
-They are heroes that live in your community and have helped people and are the unsung heroes who aren't seeking recognition or reward, but choose to act to complete in the program and how it meets the definition of Core Programming.
-Heroes Among Us tells the stories of people just like you and me who have chosen to return the personal to the program the program are the unsung heroes who aren't seeking recognition or reward, but choose to act to complete in the program are the unsung heroes who aren't seeking recognition or reward, but choose to act to complete in the program and hope about people difference on every level - from the personal, to the professional, to the national stage - people may just make a stranger's day a little brighter or they could change the world!
-The program in
+Total times aired at regularly scheduled time 24 Length of Program 30 mins Age of Target Child Audience from 13 years to 16 years Describe the educational and informational objective of the program and how it meets the definition of Core Programming.
+Heroes Among Us tells the stories of people just like you and me who have chosen to make a difference in the lives of others.
+They are heroes that live in your community and have helped people you know.
+They are the unsung heroes who aren't seeking recognition or reward, but choose to act to correct injustice wherever they see it.
+Each episode will feature stories of courage and hope about people making a difference on every level - from the personal, to the professional, to the national stage - these ordinary people may just make a stranger's day a little brighter or they could change the world!
+Through reenactments and interviews we'll get to know these hometown heroes and what motivates them to do good and help their fellow humans.